 The Battle is God's, not yours.

 God further explained to her that her battle was not with her husband as she had thought.
 The battle that she thought was hers, was really God's and it was a battle between God and her husband.
 She needed to "get out of God's way" and let God "fight the fight" with her husband.
 Because God told her that her husband's problem was between God and her husband.
 It was not her battle, it was God's.
-Her responsibility was to her children and to herself.
+Her responsibility was to take care of her children and of herself.

 As a battered woman you need to understand that you cannot change your husband into this wonderful man who knows how to love his wife in a godly manner.
 You cannot fix him either.
 All you can do, is to get away from him and save your life and your sanity.